drishti-gupta0704/Javascript_exercise/event_listener1/README.md

 ### 📌 Features
 - Simple dropdown menu to choose a device
-- Displays the selected value with the message "device chosen"
+- Displays the selected value with the message "device is selected"

 ### 🛠️ Tech Stack
 **HTML**